learn-co-curriculum/java-mod-3-unit-testing/README.md

 to the original.

-Let's now come up with a better implementation of our `reverse` method, which is based on reversing the order of a `byte` array that we create from the original `String` object:
+Let's now come up with a better implementation of our `reverse` method, which is based on reversing the order of a `char` array that we create from the original `String` object:

 ```java